During the Long Dark Winter…

 - Almond flour crackers with cucumbers and lemon and pepper seasoning

 I’m not going to demonize late-night snacking.
-The temptation this time of year is much too great.
+The temptation is much too great.
 But do try your best to avoid all snacks with white flour and wheat flour (even 100% wheat).
 These common flours get metabolized too quickly.
 That means they turn into sugar and get stored by the liver as extra body fat.

 But the healthy mini-meal snacks above metabolize slowly and may even help to keep blood sugar levels within a normal, healthy range.